cetzz/test_LN/README.md

 ## Searching
 Existing resources support a search parameter to filter the results.
 This allows you to make queries like:<br>
 `http://localhost/test_LN/public/vehicles/?search=AT-AT`<br>
 These searches are case-insensitive.
-Check out the individual resource documentation below to see which fields are supported for what resource.<br>
+Check out the individual resource documentation below to see which fields are supported for each resource.<br>

 ## Encodings
 As the original SWAPI, this clone provides two encodings you can render the data with.